 Setting up a maintenance schedule with All Star Plumbing is as easy as calling (336.462.1080) for your appointment!
 It is less expensive to do this on your schedule than having to call because of an emergency on nature’s time frame.
 Either way, we will take care of you.

 All Star Plumbing is locally owned and operated by Josh and Larry Davis.
 Their efforts not only bring remedy to the many needing plumbing solutions, they consistently support causes that strengthen our communities.
 Josh and Larry are determined to provide the very best talent and experience in the field.
-You can rely on All Star Plumbing when you call.
+You can feel the care, love and rely on All Star Plumbing High Point NC when you call.